Using limits to become limitless

 “We all admire people who think ‘outside the box’ but how do they do it?
-What if the key to thinking ‘outside the box’ is to create a box to think outside of?”
+What if the the key to thinking outside the box is to create a box to think outside of?”

 The fourth constraint is to diligently follow a workflow.
 In design thinking we have learnt to start with our customers’ needs and pain points (the “function”) and develop a solution (the “form”) to fit.
-This has been a crucial shift that taught organisations to stop product push.
-But what if we could learn another workflow?
-And what if this workflow could help us suspend our embedded thinking so that we could unearth more original ideas?
+This has been a crucial shift that taught organisations to stop product push but what if we could learn another workflow?
+And what if this workflow could help us suspend our embedded thinking so that we can unearth more original ideas?

 “This was the first time that I encountered the idea that embracing limitation could actually drive creativity.”